 Buenos Aires Cruises

 Stretched out along the Rio de la Plata, the nation’s capital, Buenos Aires, is a rich mix of European splendour and Latino passion.
-Literally translated as Fair Winds, Buenos Aires is an enticing, exciting city with a complex cultural heritage.
-Its centre is the Plaza de Mayo, lined with impressive 19th century buildings including Casa Rosada, the iconic, balconied presidential palace.
-It’s also the location of the Pirámide de Mayo, which was built to celebrate the revolution of 1810 that gave Argentina its independence.
+Its centre, Plaza de Mayo, is lined with impressive 19th century buildings including Casa Rosada, the iconic, balconied presidential palace.
+It’s also the location of the Pirámide de Mayo, built to celebrate Argentina's independence in 1810.
+[ReadMoreMob]

-French and Italian-style palaces grace the Avenida de Mayo, while other attractions include the Teatro Colón, a grand opera house with nearly 2,500 seats, and the modern MALBA museum, which exhibits Latin American art.
-This city’s complexity is exemplified by the diverse architecture, unique urban landscape and boulevards lined with cafes, shops and galleries.
-[ReadMore]
+French and Italian-style palaces grace the Avenida de Mayo, while other attractions include the Teatro Colón opera house, and the modern MALBA museum, which exhibits Latin American art.
+The city’s complexity is exemplified by the diverse architecture, unique urban landscape and boulevards lined with cafes, shops and galleries.

-The city’s food scene is increasingly dynamic, and satisfying the craving for one of the region's famously-juicy steaks is easy given Parrillas (steakhouses) sit on virtually every corner, offering many cuts of meat.
+The food scene is increasingly dynamic, and satisfying the craving for one of the region's famously-juicy steaks is easy given Parrillas (steakhouses) sit on virtually every corner.
 A late-night cone of the local caramel ice-cream is a popular favourite, and an evening in this energetic city can be finished off with music and dancing in one of the many jazz clubs and tango bars.

 The breathtaking Iguazu Falls are one of South America’s most stunning attractions, and are a must-see for anyone visiting Argentina.
 A UNESCO World Heritage Site, the Iguazu Falls – a series of hundreds of waterfalls — extend for almost three kilometres (nearly two miles) and are considered one of the world’s greatest natural wonders.
 The Falls are located in a beautiful national park on the border between Argentina and Brazil, and the Argentinean side is home to the tallest of the waterfalls – the mighty Devil’s Throat, which drops more than 80 metres (262 feet).